-15.5.TRANSFER FOR MOBILITY PROGRAM PARTICIPANTS
+17.5.TRANSFER FOR MOBILITY PROGRAM PARTICIPANTS

-Participants in the MTW Mobility program are receiving assistance for the first two years by virtue of occupying a specific unit.
-After expiration of the initial two-year lease period, the participant may request to be issued a standard Housing Choice Voucher, if one is available.
+Participants in the MTW Mobility program are receiving assistance for the first year by virtue of occupying a specific unit.
+After expiration of the initial lease period, the participant may request to be issued a standard Housing Choice Voucher, if one is available.